 Orders can be made by contacting Janis Jorgensen at the U.S. Naval Institute's Heritage Group:

 Email: [email protected]

 Naval Institute oral histories are funded solely by gift income.
-Tax-deductible contributions to underwrite a specific history or for general program support are gratefully accepted .
+Tax-deductible contributions are gratefully accepted .

 We have indexed material found in the oral histories on the following topics: